scientistnik/btsdex/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub.
+For communication, you can use the Telegram-channel [btdex](https://t.me/btsdex).

 `master`-branch use for new release.
 For new feature use `dev` branch.
 All pull requests are accepted in `dev` branch.